p-r-tozier/Tetelestai-CTF-Files/README.md

 # Tetelestai-CTF-Files
-Upload CTF files here with any potential solutions
+Any CTF files should be placed into a folder inside the appropriate category with a write up (If solved).